4/30/2024

 Like their contemporaries and tour mates The Pine, Humble Ary was a back to basics emo hardcore band that reflected the sounds of the burgenoning 90s "emo" scene while incorporating elements of math rock and post-hardcore into their sound.
 They had a really refined, well-thought-out sound but were known for their driving, frantic energy and engaging live shows.
 They had a distinct groove to their chaos and complex rhythmic instrumentals.
 Their vocals are spirited and yelled but not quite screamed.
 They are reminiscent of Shotmaker, Policy of 3 or 400 Years at times with their melodic and methodic moodiness.

 Humble Ary toured a number of times, mostly through mid-west America, with one East Coast tour and one show in Winnipeg.
+Currently we are missing downloads for the the tour CDr!
+Please let us know if you have these and can share.

 3-way Split